 Years of Experience

-When it comes to location, the highest average paycheck ($80K per year) can be spotted in the company's headquarter city of Newark, N.J.; San Francisco, Calif. ($77K), New York, N.Y. (about $76K), and Hartford, Conn. ($74K) are the next top-paying cities.
-Those interested in increasing earning potential should avoid the city of Jacksonville, Fla. — at $57K, salaries are some of the lowest in the country.
-Within the firm, employees working in New Jersey take home the most — around $77K annually on average.
+When it comes to location, the highest average paycheck (approximately $107K annually) can be spotted in New York, N.Y.; the company's headquarter city of Newark, N.J. ($84K), San Francisco, Calif. (about $80K), and Shelton, Conn. ($78K) are the next top-paying cities.
+Those interested in increasing earning potential should avoid the city of Plymouth, Minn. — at about $62K, salaries are some of the lowest in the country.
+Prudential Financial Inc. workers in New York earn the most — around $108K per year on average.

 Certifications and Degrees